Egglis/Barrier-grid-Animator/EgilProjectImplmentation.md

 2. The algorithm that generates the final image and color filter: <code> Animator.py, ColorFilter.py</code>
 3. The widgets that make up the UI: <code> WidgetHandler.py </code> and <code> /Widgets</code> folder.

-All components communicate via the <code>WidgetHandler</code> which handles all input output for the GUI and applies them to the image generators which is finally displayed in the canvas.
+All components communicate via the <code>WidgetHandler</code> which handles all input/output for the GUI and applies them to the image generators which is finally displayed in the canvas.
+The <code> Functions.py </code> includes several supporting functions and classes which are used across the project.

 The structure can be summerized as follows:

 ![Screenshot](screenshots/uml.png)